 Fig. 4.
-Impact of Computation Scales, where the number of spare nodes is set to 1.
-The left figure presents Time\Reduction and SU\Reduction, and the right figure shows the breakdown of the gain achieved by FT-Pro.
+Impact of computation scales, where the number of spare nodes is set to one. (a) Time_Reduction and SU_Reduction achieved by FT-Pro. (b) The breakdown of the gain achieved by FT-Pro.
 Generally, FT-Pro does better than periodic checkpointing.
 The decreasing performance when the size of computation is increased beyond 96 is due to the scarce number of spare nodes.
-The majority gain of FT-Pro comes from proactive migration, suggesting that avoiding failures in response to prediction is essential for reducing performance loss caused by potential failures.
+The majority gain of FT-Pro comes from proactive migration, suggesting that avoiding failures in response to prediction is essential for reducing the performance loss caused by potential failures.

 Fig. 5.
-Impact of Spare Nodes, where the number of spare nodes ranges from 1 to 16.
-The left figure presents Time\Reduction, and the right figure shows SU\Reduction achieved by FT-Pro as against periodic checkpointing.
-Obviously, the more number of spare nodes is allocated, the better Time\Reduction is.
+Impact of spare nodes, where the number of spare nodes ranges from 1 to 16. (a) Time_Reduction achieved by FT-Pro as against periodic checkpointing. (b) SU_Reduction achieved by FT-Pro as against periodic checkpointing.
+Obviously, the more number of spare nodes is allocated, the better Time_Reduction is.
 However, allocating more spare nodes does not always increase the overall resource utilization.